stefanheule/obsidian/README.md

-# Obsidian - a functional and beautiful watchface for the Pebble Time
+# Obsidian - a functional and elegant watchface for the Pebble Time

-This is a functional and beautiful watchface for the Pebble Time.
+This is a functional and elegant watchface for the Pebble Time.
 It's main features are:

 - High contrast colors, clearly visible in most light conditions.
 - Display of the current date (day and month) as well as day of the week.